 Most likely you won't be able to make it look great from the

-beginning, but as usually, it will get better with practice.
-It can be
+beginning, but as usual, it will get better with practice.

 done both around the circle and in the row.
-(See the picture below).
+(See the pictures below).

-Here are a few practical advises, to make your learning curve easier.
+Here are a few practical tips, to make your learning curve easier.